 Once again Club Acoustic is proud to present a feast of outstanding local musical talent in a showcase of acts from the wide and varied range of our regular performers.
 A Fringe regular and past winner of the Spirit of the Fringe Award.
 Free entry, no tickets.
 Come along!

-Underground at The Old Clubhouse (21) Google Map 19 Jul 8pm to 11pm Free Comments
+Underground at The Old Clubhouse (21) Google Map 19 Jul 8pm to 11pm Free Review Comments

 FESTIVAL SPOKEN WORDS - Buxton Spoken Words